Private Internet Access Review 2026: A Solid, Affordable Service

 PIA customer support

-Private Internet Access offers customer support through its support website, email, live chat, and social media channels.
+Private Internet Access offers customer support through its support website, email, live chat, forums, and social media channels.
 You can also submit error reports through the PIA app (we were able to see this option on the Windows app) and fill out a contact form through the support portal.

 The PIA social media channels include Facebook, Twitter, and Reddit.
 PIA also has a YouTube channel, but the last upload was more than a year ago.
 You can send an email to the PIA support team at support@privateinternetaccess.com.